Multiway-Clustering/Stochastic_Dominance_Test/README.md

 - **Step 5: 3-Way Empirical Analysis (Tables D.4 to D.8)**
   Run the corresponding 3-way empirical scripts in the `/Empirical` folder to reproduce the appendix tables

 ---

-**For any technical inquiries regarding this replication package, please contact:**
-Yaqian Wu at wuyq2024@hust.edu.cn

----